-See Dividend Reinvestment Pays for table that shows 20-year returns with and without dividend reinvestment for a $10,000 initial investment for fifteen dividend-paying stocks.
+See Dividend Reinvestment Pays for table that shows 20-year returns with and without dividend reinvestment for a $10,000 initial investment for twelve dividend-paying stocks.

 Because you pay taxes on dividends, consider putting dividend reinvestment stocks in a retirement account so you can shelter the dividends from your current tax liability.

 Use a full-service broker.
 Most brokerage firms let you reinvest dividends for the stocks you own in your account.
 Ask your broker for details.